dlajambe/llm/README.md

-# GPT from Scratch
+# Large Language Model from Scratch

-In this project, a generative transformer-based language model was implemented from scratch using PyTorch.
-This project was inspired by the excellent [tutorial](https://youtu.be/kCc8FmEb1nY?si=umG3WZzNv6TyMz43) by Andrej Karpathy, although several improvements were made:
+In this project, a generative transformer-based large language model (LLM) was implemented from scratch using PyTorch.
+This project was inspired by Andrej Karpathy's excellent [LLM tutorial](https://youtu.be/kCc8FmEb1nY?si=umG3WZzNv6TyMz43), although several features were added:

 - Parameterization of all global variables
-- Refactoring of training script into functional components
+- Refactoring of training script into functional components to facilitate debugging
 - Implementation of layer normalization component of multi-head attention blocks from scratch
 - Implementation of a character tokenizer class to assist with data preprocessing
-- Full modularization of supporting classes and functions
+- Full modularization (without global variables) of supporting classes and functions to allow for reuse in other projects

 ## Description